Demerzels-lab/ZKWatch/DEPLOYMENT.md

 ## Environment Variables

-Tidak ada environment variables yang diperlukan untuk deployment saat ini karena aplikasi menggunakan mock data.
+No environment variables are required for current deployment as the application uses mock data.

-Jika ingin mengintegrasikan dengan WalletConnect, tambahkan:
+To integrate with WalletConnect, add:
 - `NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID`: Your WalletConnect Project ID

 ## Post-Deployment

-Setelah deployment sukses:
+After successful deployment:
-1. Vercel akan memberikan URL deployment (misalnya: `zkwatch.vercel.app`)
+1. Vercel will provide a deployment URL (e.g., `zkwatch.vercel.app`)
-2. Test semua fitur:
+2. Test all features:
    - Landing page
    - Dashboard
    - Agent deployment